hoprnet/hoprnet/scripts/vagrant/README.md

 This will try to gracefully stop the VMs.
 To restart the environment again, follow the steps in the Environment setup section again.
+Note that whenever the `hardhat` VM is stopped, all on-chain information is lost and nodes will need to be funded again.